 - Then to distribute the balance of the estate to the beneficiaries in accordance with the terms of the Will, including establishing any trusts pursuant to the will;

 - To invest estate assets where applicable.

-If an Executor neglects any of the above obligations and duties, then a beneficiary may have rights against the Executor especially where it has caused a financial loss to that beneficiary.
+If an executor neglects any of the above obligations and duties, then a beneficiary may have a claim against the executor especially where the executor’s failing has caused a financial loss to the beneficiary.

-For example, the beneficiaries may claim that the Executor has:
+For example, a beneficiary may claim that the executor has:

 - Failed to maintain proper accounting records showing the actual financial position of the estate;